China factory activity shrinks in April, new export orders contract

 The PMI for the services industry rose to 54.8 in April from 54.5 in March, the National Bureau of Statistics said.
 The HSBC/Market services PMI is due on May 7.

-China's growth engine has lost steam in the past year, squeezed by lacklustre demand for exports and the government's push to cut its own investment in a bid to reshape the economy.
+China's growth engine has lost steam in the past year, squeezed by lackluster demand for exports and the government's push to cut its own investment in a bid to reshape the economy.

 To prove China has the mettle to enact painful reforms, Premier Li Keqiang has repeatedly said policy would not be loosened drastically to counter any short-term dips in activity.